 La Cantina: Located in Whistler Village, this is the place to go for inexpensive Mexican eats.
 With a number of taco options for $3.50, this place is hard to beat for mouth-watering variety.

 Pizzeria Antico: Got the munchies after shredding all day?
-Head over to Pizzeria Antico for their happy hour everyday from 3 to 5 pm, which includes a margarita pizza for $8 and a craft beer for $4.
+Head over to Pizzeria Antico for their happy hour everyday from 3 to 5 pm, when all pints of craft beer are $4 and margarita pizzas are half price.

-HI Whistler's kitchen: Grab supplies from the supermarket and cook your own dinner in the hostel kitchen.
-There’s no better way to eat cheaply and stay healthy.
+HI Whistler's kitchen: Grab supplies from the supermarket (there's one in the village and one in Creekside) and cook your own dinner in the hostel kitchen.
+There’s no better way to eat cheap and stay healthy.

 Cheap drinks in Whistler